Lorenzooone/PokemonGB_Online_Trades/README.md

 Said checks can also be removed, if one so chooses.

+## Installing the prerequisite packages
+Run `pip install websockets`.
+If using the USB adapter, also run:
+`pip install pyUSB` and `pip install winusbcdc`.

 ## Using the GB Link Cable to USB Adapter
 Run `python ./usb_trading.py`.
 If the adapter is inserted, it should be detected.